 - Fundamentals of Global Health (offered as an online, asynchronous course; semester varies)

-- ISC: Global Health or AE Telehealth (offered for medical students only)
+- For MD students: ISC: Global Health or AE Global Health Telehealth

 - Complete at least 9 additional credit hours of graduate-level coursework in global health.